-A Certificate of Confidentiality (CoC) is a legal protection that agencies within the federal Department of Health and Human Services can issue to researchers to protect identifiable sensitive information collected as part of a study.
+A Certificate of Confidentiality (CoC) is a legal protection that certain federal agencies can issue to researchers to protect identifiable sensitive information collected as part of a study.
 It allows researchers to refuse to disclose name or any information, documents or biospecimens containing identifiable information about the research subjects.

 NIH CoC Decision Tree: Is my research subject to CoC?

 Transfer content from Word-based document to webpage; moderate revisions to organization; add note about CoCs and medical records; other minor revisions to content – 10.27.2022

 Add note that Department of Defense can issue CoCs – 12.28.2021